Keep up to date with the latest information about COVID on the County Council website pages:

 Infant Feeding during the COVID-19 outbreak

 Breastfeeding advice during COVID 19 from Nottinghamshire Healthcare Trust

 Guidance from Unicef can be found here : www.unicef.org.uk

 Registration Service Update

-During this time, restrictions have been lifted so that you can claim child benefit or universal credit without registering the birth.
+The Government has postponed the rules about registering a baby’s birth within six-weeks of their birth and restrictions have been lifted so that you can claim child benefit or universal credit without registering the birth.

 The Nottingham and Nottinghamshire community support and volunteering hub has been set up as a ‘golden number’ for all enquires to the council for people who want to offer their services and volunteer and also for members of the community who may be in need of additional support during the Covid-19 emergency.

 Families in need of assistance should be encouraged to look at the online directory (link below) and to make their own enquiries, alternatively they can call the Customer Service Centre on 0300 500 8080 between 8am to 6pm, Monday to Friday.